Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Simulation Study

-The average value of the sum squared error corresponding to the posterior mean across the 200 replicates is provided in Table \ref{table-n=60,rho=0.5} with $\rho=$0$.$5.
-Simulation setup 1 with $\rho=$0$.$9 results are given in Table \ref{table-n=60,rho=0.9}.
-Table \ref{table-setup 2} provides the results for simulation setup 2.
-Tables \ref{table-n=60,rho=0.5} and \ref{table-setup 2} give the total the sum squared error as well as the the sum squared error split into three pieces according to the value of the true $ \bm{\beta}$ at $\beta_j=0$, $|\beta_j|\in(0,$0$.$5$]$, and $|\beta_j|>$0$.$5, $j=1,\cdots,p$.
-The averaged area under the Receiver-Operating Characteristic curve based on the posterior $t$-statistic, i.e., the ratio of the posterior mean and posterior standard deviation, is also given to offer further evaluation of the variable selection performance.
-We measure the reliability of the ordering of the magnitude of the posterior $t$-statistic through the area under the Receiver-Operating Characteristic curve, which is labeled as ``ROC'' in the tables.
+{\bf Estimation error and AUC.} The average sum of squared error corresponding to the posterior mean across the 200 replicates is provided in Table \ref{table-sim-t3} for simulation setting i for $p = $100 and 500 and in Table \ref{table-sim-Uniform} for simulation setting ii.
+In addition, the averaged area under the Receiver-Operating Characteristic (ROC) curve (AUC) based on the posterior $t$-statistic, i.e., the ratio of the posterior mean and posterior standard deviation, is also given to offer further evaluation of the reliability of the posterior inference on the coefficients.
+Larger AUC signifies that the method tends to give posterior intervals further away from zero for the true non-zero coefficients and intervals that are concentrated closer to zero for the irrelevant variables.
+To perform variable selection, thresholding the posteriors either marginally or jointly \citep{bondell2012consistent} is typical, and thus higher AUC would represent more accurate variable selection.

-Overall, the new proposed prior with $a=p/n$ or $a_\pi=1/n$ has similar sum of squared error to the Horseshoe and Horseshoe+ prior, and smaller than the Dirichlet-Laplace prior.
-Horseshoe and Horseshoe+ yield good estimators with small sum of squared error.
-However, Horseshoe and Horseshoe+ generally have lower Receiver-Operating Characteristic area, worse than the R2-D2 prior and Dirichlet-Laplace priors.
-This may be explained by investigating the sum of squared error for zero, small coefficients and large coefficients.
-Although Horseshoe and Horseshoe+ estimate the nonzero coefficients quite well, they estimate the zero coefficients poorly, which leads to more false positives and poor Receiver-Operating Characteristic performance.
-This corresponds with the poor concentration properties of the Horseshoe and Horseshoe+ as discussed in Section \ref{Section_concentration properties}.
-In addition, we also conduct simulations for fixed $p$ with varying $n$, and the performance is similar.